 Maternal–Fetal Medicine

 Prenatal evaluation, surveillance, and fetal intervention pathways for pregnancies at risk for or affected by HDFN.
+The manuscript provides the recommendations and rationale, while the supplement contains the complete guideline table including practice points and rationale.

 Neonatal